30 free things to do in Edinburgh

 Tucked behind Arthur’s Seat is Edinburgh's last remaining natural loch in the city centre.

-The loch is in abundance with wildlife and there is the largest heronry in the Lothians, as well as Canadian geese, otters and ducks.
+The loch is abundant with wildlife, and there is the largest heronry in the Lothians, as well as Canadian geese, otters and ducks.

 Scottish National Gallery of Modern Art

-Situated in the west of the city is the modern art gallery which is home to a collection of modern art, paintings, film, photography and sculpture.
-Spread over two buildings (modern one and modern two), Modern one is a neo-classical building that looks out onto sculptured shaped lawns.
-Inside the modern one it features a permanent collection of abstract art and surrealism pieces, featuring the well known Salvador Dali.
+The modern art gallery is situated in the west of the city, which is home to a collection of modern art, paintings, film, photography and sculpture.
+Spread over two buildings (modern one and modern two), the Modern one is a neo-classical building that looks out onto sculptured shaped lawns.
+Inside the modern one, it features a permanent collection of abstract art and surrealism pieces featuring the well-known Salvador Dali.

-The Scottish National gallery is best visited on city bus or by foot, travel along the west end of Princes Street for the quickest access.
+The Scottish National Gallery is best visited on the city bus or by foot; travel along the west end of Princes Street for the quickest access.

 Museum on the Mound

 So many people have visited Edinburgh because of its great attractions.
 However, it is also a place that has an abundance of literary landmarks and museums to visit.
-One such museum is the Writers' Museum Edinburgh which commemorates writers from Scotland and around the world who have made this city their home for some time or even just passed through on business.
+One such museum is the Writers' Museum Edinburgh, commemorating writers from Scotland and around the world who have made this city their home for some time or even just passed through on business.

 The writings of Robert Burns, Sir Walter Scott, and Robert Louis Stevenson are celebrated here.
-The Writers' Museum offers visitors a chance to learn about some of these notable individuals, as well as explore their works in detail with plenty of informative panels among other things.
+The Writers' Museum offers visitors a chance to learn about some of these notable individuals and explore their works in detail with plenty of informative panels, among other things.
 It's certainly worth a visit!